-All the main water supply systems within the RSA as well as many of the smaller water supply systems are based on the principle to supply water to the users at agreed assurance levels.
+These water supply systems are based on the principle to supply water to the users at agreed assurance levels.
 The operating rules developed for these sub-systems include the ability to operate or manage these sub-systems to ensure the supply of water at the required assurance level.